 Virginia native Michael Roberts joined the Oregon Symphony in 2013, and became the Principal Percussionist during the 20/21 season.
-He has also performed with the National Symphony, San Diego Symphony, Boston Symphony, Detroit Symphony, Kansas City Symphony, Portland Symphony (ME), New World Symphony, and Hyogo PACOrchestra.
+He has also performed with the National Symphony, San Diego Symphony, Boston Symphony, Detroit Symphony, Kansas City Symphony, Portland Symphony (ME), New World Symphony, Hyogo PACOrchestra, and Seattle Symphony.

 Michael’s other notable engagements have included fellowships with the Verbier Festival Orchestra, Spoleto Music Festival, Schleswig-Holstein Music Festival, National Orchestral Institute, Music Academy of the West, and the Tanglewood Music Center, where the Boston Globe hailed him as a “fearlessly accomplished performer.”